dsarrut/Help/JupyterNotebookAzure.md

 Important preparation is in progress for your container.
 You may enter now but your environment setup may still be in progress.
 ```

-You can click on the cross; the server is installing all requieres packages describe in ```aznbsetup.sh```.
-It takes aroud 5 min.
+You can click on the cross; the server is installing all required packages described in ```aznbsetup.sh```.
+It takes around 5 min.
 During this time you can import only basic libraries in the notebook.
 To see the status of the installation of packages, you can follow these instructions:

 After opening a notebook, Click on
 ````